cmenguy/griddle/README.md

-# grid-optimizer &mdash; Complex optimization on 2-dimensional grids
+# griddle &mdash; Complex optimization on 2-dimensional grids

-grid-optimizer makes use of the [Simulated Annealing](http://en.wikipedia.org/wiki/Simulated_annealing) algorithm to optimize and arange grid connections from a state of complete chaos to an optimal state.
+griddle makes use of the [Simulated Annealing](http://en.wikipedia.org/wiki/Simulated_annealing) algorithm to optimize and arange grid connections from a state of complete chaos to an optimal state.

 ## Quicklinks
   - [Installation](#installation)